 Set your oven to the lowest setting possible.
 For most ovens this is 170-200 degrees Fahrenheit.
+You can also use a dehydrator.

 Spread out your spent grain on a clean, ungreased sheet pan in a thin 1/4 inch layer.